thrishul-alathanda/GraphPlotterWin/README.md

 # Graph Plotter
-Graph plotting program from text file using python
+Graph plotting program from text file using python or C#